Best Crypto Lending Platforms

 2. Nexo - Best For Lending Stablecoins

 Nexo is a leading crypto lending platform that allows users to make money with cryptocurrency deposits and take out crypto-backed loans.
 The application was launched in 2017 and is headquartered in London, UK.
 According to the company’s website, since its inception, Nexo has grown to manage over $12 billion in assets and works with over 4 million users worldwide.
 Alongside crypto lending, the platform features the ability to buy and sell crypto, crypto-backed loans, and a crypto-backed credit card.

 Nexo supports 32 assets for lending which include 24 cryptocurrencies, 5 stablecoins, and 3 tokenized fiat tokens.
 The majority of popular cryptocurrencies are supported including Bitcoin, Ethereum, Polkadot, and Polygon.
 Crypto fixed APYs range from 4% - 8%, while stablecoins range from 8% - 12%.
-A list of example interest rates can be found in the table below.
+A list of example interest rates for the top stablecoins can be found in the table below.

 |Bitcoin (BTC)||4% - 8% APY|